Materials Engineering: Using Nanotechnology to Design a Space Elevator

 * Apply your understanding of nanotechnology to choosing the best materials to build an elevator from the earth to space.

 Learn more about your instructor for this course.

 Coursework requirements: This course requires approximately 10 hours of coursework per week.

 Prerequisite: high-school algebra and trigonometry; high-school physics and chemistry are recommended

 You will need the following to participate in this online course:

 • Headphones or speakers

-Related courses: Biomedical Engineering: Design of Tissue-Engineered Materials; Renewable Energy: Wind Turbine Design.
+Looking for other online Engineering courses?
+Check out: Biomedical Engineering: Design of Tissue-Engineered Materials; Renewable Energy: Wind Turbine Design.